tlswg/tls13-spec/draft-ietf-tls-tls13.md

   terminate the connection with a "record_overflow" alert.

 encrypted_record
-: The AEAD encrypted form of the serialized TLSInnerPlaintext structure.
+: The AEAD-encrypted form of the serialized TLSInnerPlaintext structure.
 {:br }